-The Advertising Codex does not cover press releases to the general public, whereas the Agency Guide exempts press releases believed to be of interest to the general public from the advertising rules provided that: i) the information offered holds general news value; ii) the release is addressing the press; and iii) the release is targeting a plurality of journalists or reporters only for the purpose of having such information assessed and elaborated upon prior to publication by such recipients.
+The Advertising Codex and the Agency Guide exempt press releases believed to be of interest to the general public from the advertising rules provided that: i) the information offered holds general news value; ii) the release is addressing the press; and iii) the release is targeting a plurality of journalists or reporters only for the purpose of having such information assessed and elaborated upon prior to publication by such recipients.

 Subject to these conditions being met, the press release will be falling outside the scope of the advertising rules and hence it is irrelevant whether the medicinal product referenced is authorised or not.
-Identification of named medicinal products in press releases should be avoided as such use as per ENLI and Agency practise comprises advertising, see below.
-As per the Agency, practise releases may be made available at the relevant company homepages for up to a maximum of 3 weeks, where after the press release may be considered advertising rendering the press release exception inapplicable.
-When drafting articles on the basis of press releases received, the gentlemen of the press need to be cautious as their articles may easily be caught by the advertising definition; see the Damgaard case (C-421/07).
-Press releases may be provided via the homepage, but only for a period not exceeding 3 weeks, whereafter the release will be considered advertising.
+Identification of named medicinal products in press releases should be avoided, as such use as per ENLI and Agency practice comprises advertising; see below.
+As per the Agency, press releases may be made available at the relevant company homepages for up to a maximum of 3 weeks, after which the press release may be considered advertising, rendering the press release exception inapplicable.
+When drafting articles on the basis of press releases received, the press needs to be cautious as their articles may easily be caught by the advertising definition; see the Damgaard case (C-421/07).
+Press releases may be provided via the homepage, but only for a period not exceeding 3 weeks; thereafter the release will be considered advertising.

-With respect to annual reports and other general information addressing the stock market/investors or other addressees falling outside the scope of Health Professionals, such communications often include texts referencing medicinal products and indications being researched and developed, but not yet authorised.
-For inclusion of such information in material distributed to non-Health Professionals to be acceptable, it has to be assumed that the capacity in which the recipient is receiving the information will determine whether the exception applies or not.
-Otherwise investors, who also happened to qualify as Health Professionals, would not be entitled to receive information distributed under the exceptions otherwise applicable, see question 6.5 below.
-Whether a press release actually qualifies as such or is actually an advertisement, is a balance, see judgment No. V 132/05 passed by the Danish Maritime and Commercial court on 27 March 2009 (Case SH2009.V-0132-05), quoting an Agency resolution holding Ferring responsible for having identified medicinal products in what was classified as a press release, but, as per the Agency, due to the identification of products in an Internet based release was actually an advertisement addressing the general public.
+With respect to annual reports and other general information addressing the stock market/investors or other addressees falling outside the scope of Healthcare Professionals, such communications often include texts referencing medicinal products and indications being researched and developed, but not yet authorised.
+For inclusion of such information in material distributed to non-Healthcare Professionals to be acceptable, it has to be assumed that the capacity in which the recipient is receiving the information will determine whether the exception applies or not.
+Otherwise investors, who also happened to qualify as Healthcare Professionals, would not be entitled to receive information distributed under the exceptions otherwise applicable; see question 6.5 below.
+Whether a press release actually qualifies as such or is actually an advertisement, is a balance; see judgment No. V 132/05 passed by the Danish Maritime and Commercial court on 27 March 2009 (Case SH2009.V-0132-05), quoting an Agency resolution holding Ferring responsible for having identified medicinal products in what was classified as a press release, but, as per the Agency, due to the identification of products in an Internet-based release was actually an advertisement addressing the general public.

-2.4 May such information be sent to health professionals by the company?
-If so, must the health professional request the information?
+2.4 May such information be sent to healthcare professionals by the company?
+If so, must the healthcare professional request the information?

-Product information, but not press releases, may be sent to Health Professionals and others having made a specific enquiry to the company regarding the product properties.
-Submission on an unsolicited basis to Health Professionals of scientific articles containing information on unauthorised products is, in principle, possible, but such must be submitted within the scope of question 2.1 above or uncommented upon, without any additional material being enclosed, and must comprise articles which have been published in an independent and acknowledged Danish or foreign scientific periodical.
+Product information, but not press releases, may be sent to Healthcare Professionals and others having made a specific enquiry to the company regarding the product properties.
+Submission on an unsolicited basis to Healthcare Professionals of scientific articles containing information on unauthorised products is, in principle, possible, but such must be submitted within the scope of question 2.1 above or uncommented upon, without any additional material being enclosed, and must comprise articles which have been published in an independent and acknowledged Danish or foreign scientific periodical.

-2.5 How has the ECJ judgment in the Ludwig's case, Case C-143/06, permitting manufacturers of non-approved medicinal products (i.e. products without a marketing authorisation) to make available to pharmacists price lists for such products (for named-patient/compassionate use purposes pursuant to Article 5 of the Directive), without this being treated as illegal advertising, been reflected in the legislation or practical guidance in Denmark?
+2.5 How has the ECJ judgment in the Ludwigs case, Case C-143/06, permitting manufacturers of non-approved medicinal products (i.e. products without a marketing authorisation) to make available to pharmacists price lists for such products (for named-patient/compassionate use purposes pursuant to Article 5 of the Directive), without this being treated as illegal advertising, been reflected in the legislation or practical guidance in Denmark?